Kekkodf/WA-WebSecurity/README.md

 # Labs Presented during the Lecture "Web Security" of the course "Web Application" at the University of Padova - Prof. Nicola Ferro

+# Setup

+Go to the following link to download the VM image: https://drive.google.com/file/d/1l5WNoWdisWlNtBm_dXQ-inGeXyVjL0xc/view?usp=sharing

+It downloads a zip folder containing the VM image and the README file.
+The README file contains the user and the password to access the VM.
+The VM is a VirtualBox image.
+The VM is a Ubuntu 20.04 system and it is around 6.5GB.

+You can import it into VirtualBox by following these steps:

+1. Open VirtualBox.
+2. Click on the "File" menu and select "Import".
+3. Select the VM image file that you downloaded.and follow the instructions.
+4. Start the VM.

 # Lab 1: Cross-Site Scripting (XSS) Attack

 ## Description